repoze/repoze.debug/README.txt

  max_logsize = 100MB
  # if backup_count is 0, do not rotate the logfile.
 Default is 10.
  backup_count = 10
- # "keep" is the the number of entries to keep around to show in the GUI
+ # "keep" is the the number of entries to keep around to show in the
+ # GUI.
+If keep is 0, no entries are kept (keeping entries around
+ # to show in the UI may be a security issue, as access to the GUI
+ # isn't authenticated)
  keep = 100
  ...